FarzaneEzzati/StochastocOptimization/README.md

 A simple MonteCarlo approximation is used to create 100 scenarios.

 Note that after the realization of demand, y can be chosen so that the whole demand is covered.

+## L-Shaped Method
+Read the pdf file named L-ShapedMethod to get the steps of the algorithm and an example problem used in the code.